PhilipPartsch/ReConf2023-Product-As-Code/docs/requirements/software_specification.rst

    :id: SWRQ_LIST_OF_DICTS
    :satisfies: CSTRQ_MERGE_DICTS

-   The above defined function to merge dicticonaires shall treat list as: non, one, two or many dictioanries organized in a list.
+   The above defined function to merge dictionaries shall treat list as: non, one, two or many dictionaries organized in a list.

-   .. verify:: Test function with appropiate number of dicts
+   .. verify:: Test function with appropriate number of dictionaries
       :id: VERIFY_SWRQ_LIST_OF_DICTS

-      Test funtion with:
+      Test function with:

       - empty list
-      - one dicticonairy in the list
+      - one dictionary in the list
-      - two dicticonairy in the list
+      - two dictionary in the list
-      - three dicticonairy in the list (many)
+      - three dictionary in the list (many)

-      With python it is difficlut to test the upper bound.
+      With python it is difficult to test the upper bound.